-Professor Alis Oancea is Director of Research in the Department of Education.
-She specialises in philosophy of research and in research-on-research, in particular studies of research policy and higher education governance (including work on research impact and knowledge exchange, research quality, evaluation, assessment, and rankings).
+Professor Alis Oancea specialises in philosophy of research and in research-on-research, in particular studies of research policy and higher education governance (including work on research impact and knowledge exchange, research quality, evaluation, assessment, and rankings).
 She has specialist interest in the philosophy of education, including in the cultural value of research in the arts and humanities.
 She is Secretary of the Oxford Branch of the Philosophy of Education Society of Great Britain.

-The Forum’s activity is enhanced by collaborations with the Philosophy of Education Society of Great Britain (Oxford Branch).
+The group’s activity is enhanced by collaborations with the Philosophy of Education Society of Great Britain (Oxford Branch).

 Its seminars are open to all members of the University and the public.

 - Honorary Research Fellow (UK) Professor James Arthur OBE

 - Honorary Research Fellow (UK) Dr Lorraine Foreman-Peck

 - Honorary Research Fellow (UK) Dr John Gay

 - Honorary Research Fellow (Finland/ Sweden) Professor Arniika Kuusisto, University of Stockholm